 Levitt, general manager for Steelcase Technology Infrastructure products.

-``Customers benefit from modular architectural power d communications cabling
+``Customers benefit from modular architectural power and communications cabling

 ``When you combine these with a comprehensive portfolio of lighting,

 furniture, walls and floors, it adds up to an integrated, holistic work